-Employees will rightly have to make employee contributions when reinstating any opted-out membership.
-The BMA recognise that it would be unfair for those who have accessed pension recycling to retain the recycled payment, with the employer paying the full amount of employer contributions for any reinstated service.
+BMA Northern Ireland accepts that impacted members will have to make-up their individual contributions when reinstating any opted-out membership - it would be unfair for those who have accessed pension recycling to retain the recycled payment, with the employer paying the full amount of employer contributions for any reinstated service.
 However, the amount payable to reinstate lost service for a member who has accessed recycled contributions may be significant.
 As above, the decision to access pension recycling may have been a direct result of the unlawful discrimination that occurred, and they may not have done so had they remained in the legacy scheme.

 We understand that paying to reinstate service may be offered by a lump sum, payment by instalments, or through a reduction in pension benefits.
-We would urge DHSC to offer maximum flexibility in terms of structuring these payments.
-In addition, calculating the amount to be repaid is complex, particularly when recycling of employers recycling contributions has occurred, as any national insurance and income tax payments will need to be considered.
+We would urge the Department of Health to offer maximum flexibility in terms of structuring these payments.

+In addition, calculating the amount to be repaid is complex, particularly if recycling contributions has occurred, as any national insurance and income tax payments will also need to be considered.
 It is likely that members will incur accounting fees to determine the correct payment and the cost of this must be compensated for.